#Performances

 Mirandi Riwoe

-Mirandi Riwoe is the author of Stone Sky Gold Mountain.
-Her novella The Fish Girl won Seizure's Viva la Novella V and was shortlisted for the Stella Prize and the Queensland Literary Award's fiction prize.
-Her latest work, The Burnished Sun, is a short story collection.
+Mirandi Riwoe is the author of Sunbirds.
+Her novel, Stone Sky Gold Mountain, won the ARA Historical Novel Prize and the Queensland Literary Award and was shortlisted for the Stella Prize and longlisted for the Miles Franklin Award.
+Her novella The Fish Girl won Seizure’s Viva la Novella and was shortlisted for the Stella Prize.
+Her short fiction and novellas can be found in the collection The Burnished Sun.
 Mirandi has a PhD in Creative Writing and Literary Studies (QUT).

 #More events